KellenSmith/TaskMaster/README.md

 - ~~Move task shift start and end time when cloning an event~~
 - ~~Event tags (munch/playparty/section etc...)~~
 - ~~Buttons to message the assignee and reviewer of a task~~
+- Fine tune filtering of tasks in the task board and events
+- QR code scanner usable from any mobile device to check in event participants along with qr codes for tickets.
+Currently tickets are checked manually by crossing off nicknames on the participant list.
+The QR code scanner should be reachable through a link on a task if configured by the event host.
+- Implement checklists for tasks.
 - Enable different membership types.
 - Implement shopping cart.
 - Enable different event types (open to all members, open to specific membership types, open to public)